Showing Collections: 1 - 6 of 6

-Abstract This series fills nineteen boxes and is comprised of course outlines, class schedules, brochures, syllabi, registration forms, rosters of students, and group photographs documenting the courses and curriculum offered by the Northwestern University Traffic Institute for the period 1939-1981.
-The records are useful as guides to Institute training programs, to trace the development of the Institute's curriculum, and to verify attendance of program participants.
+Abstract This series fills nineteen boxes and is comprised of course outlines, class schedules, brochures, syllabi, registration forms, rosters of students, and group photographs documenting the courses and curriculum offered by the Northwestern University Traffic Institute for the period 1939-1981, with an addition covering the years 1982-1986.
+The records are useful as guides to Institute training programs, to trace the development of the Institute's curriculum, and to verify attendance of program...

 Abstract The Traffic Institute was founded in 1936 by Evanston Police Commander Franklin M. Kreml.
 At that time, the number of motor vehicle deaths and injuries was skyrocketing.
 Despite the fact that there was no professional training in crash investigation for police officials, Commander Kreml found a way to reduce the number of accidents in Evanston drastically.
 Recognizing the need for high-quality training for traffic professionals across the nation, Mr. Kreml then established the Traffic Institute...